 In The Fugitive, Dr. Richard Kimble wants to evade capture, catch the man who killed his wife, and prove his own innocence.
 That’s the goal.

 What’s at stake are his freedom and his life.
 Men with guns are after him and they’ll shoot to kill.
 If they capture him, he’ll go back to prison and face the death sentence.
 If successful, he gets to live.
 If he fails, he’s a dead man.
 Classic life or death situation.

 Goals often break down into physical components—obtaining an object or achieving a material aim.
 Stakes focus on the emotional impact of success or failure.

 You must provide both goals and stakes for your character.

 3 Types of Stakes that Increase Suspense

 People love watching sports.
-But there’s very little point in watching a game unless you know the rules, how points are gained, and what determines the winner.
+But there’s very little point in watching a game unless you know the rules, how points are scored, and what determines the winner.
 Without that focus, it’s just a bunch of moving figures on a field.

-The excitement of a spectator sport comes from caring who wins, and is exponentially heightened when you have something at stake in the victory.
+The excitement of a spectator sport comes from caring who wins, and it is exponentially heightened when you have something at stake in the victory.

 Action is not enough to add gripping drama.
 Your reader won’t care unless they understand the rules of the game and are able to realize that something of value is at stake.

 On another level, the hero represents your reader—when you put something significant at stake for the hero, your reader should feel like something important to them is being threatened, too.